civboot/civboot/README.md

 learning.
 It is hoped that Civboot can be a foundation for that learning, but Civboot itself aims to provide only a working understanding.

-This project is NOT an attempt to "do this at home."
+This project is NOT an attempt to DIY or  "do this at home."
 Creating the first Civboot will no doubt require millions of dollars and the efforts of thousands of individuals to design, experiment, document and simplify a huge number of technologies which cross an extremely broad range of disciplines.
 The first Civboot will likely be made "distributed" (if it is ever made at all) -- with teams from all over the world sending their products to each other,